Religion in the United States: Hinduism

-Hinduism is representing approximately 1% of the U.S population in 2010s.
+Hinduism represents approximately 1% of the U.S. population in 2010s.
 In 2001, there were an estimated 766,000 Hindus in the US, about 0.2% of the total population.

 The first time Hinduism entered the United States is not clearly identifiable.
 However, large groups of Hindus have immigrated from India, Sri Lanka, Nepal, Pakistan, Bangladesh, Guyana, Trinidad and Tobago, other parts of the Caribbean, southern Africa, eastern Africa, Singapore, Malaysia, Indonesia, Mauritius, Fiji, Europe, Australia, New Zealand, and other regions and countries since the enactment of the Immigration and Nationality Act of 1965.
 During the 1960s and 1970s, Hinduism exercised fascination and contributed to the development of New Age thought.
 During the same decades, the International Society for Krishna Consciousness (ISKCON), a Vaishnavite Hindu reform organization, was founded in the US by A. C. Bhaktivedanta Swami Prabhupada.
 In 2003, the Hindu American Foundation—a national institution protecting the rights of the Hindu community of the US—was founded.

 According to the Association of Statisticians of American Religious Bodies newsletter published in March 2017, based on data from 2010, Hindus were the largest minority religion in 92 counties out of the 3143 counties in the country.

 American Hindus have one of the highest rates of educational attainment and household income among all religious communities and tend to have lower divorce rates.
 Hindus also have higher acceptance towards homosexuality (71%), which is higher than the general public (62%).

+Sikhism

+Front of the Stockton Sikh Temple, circa 1915.
+This wooden structure was replaced with a new building in 1929.

+Sikhism is a religion originating from the Indian subcontinent which was introduced into the United States when, around the turn of the 20th century, Sikhs started emigrating to the United States in significant numbers to work on farms in California.
+They were the first community to come from India to the US in large numbers.
+The first Sikh Gurdwara in America was built in Stockton, California, in 1912.
+In 2007, there were estimated to be between 250,000 and 500,000 Sikhs living in the United States, with the largest populations living on the East and West Coasts, with additional populations in Detroit, Chicago, and Austin.

+The United States also has a number of non-Punjabi converts to Sikhism.